Carlos-Ballon/COVID-19_DMII_ICA_cross-sectional/report_sources/code.md

 lmtest::lrtest(m3, m4)
 ```

-> Likelihood Ratio Test (0.1131): There is insufficient evidence to
+> *Likelihood Ratio Test = 0.1131*: There is insufficient evidence to
 > conclude that the backward model is significantly better than the
 > parsimonious model.